pla-spaghetti/pla-spaghetti.github.io/index.md

-# OpenSCAD - T18 potentiometer/encoder shaft
+# OpenSCAD - potentiometer/encoder shaft
 ## 4th January 2021

 The goal is to make a model for this type of shaft.

 ![T18 encoder](https://cdn.discordapp.com/attachments/794700507448475679/795680873977479188/Screenshot_2021-01-04_at_15.40.18.png)

-Or is that a 20 tooth?
 There are different components that look like this but have slightly different specs.
 We best make a model that takes parameters for these.
 Diameter, number of teeth, slotted, height, should all be parameters.

 ![T18 diagram](https://cdn.discordapp.com/attachments/794700507448475679/795682374317899796/Screenshot_2021-01-04_at_15.42.51.png)